finopsfoundation/framework/_stories/when-do-cloud-savings-kick-in.md

 layout: story

 title: When Do Cloud Savings Start to Kick in?
-description:
+description: In this post I’ll share why cloud can both save, and not save, depending on your stage of cost optimization maturity.
+For illustration purposes, the stages of maturity in this post are split into crawl, walk, and run.
 story-title: When Do Cloud Savings Start to Kick in?
 story-date: 2021-06-01
 author: Peter Shi
 company: Goldiserv
 company-size:
-industry:
+industry: Internet
 cloud-provider:
+- AWS
+- Azure
 tooling-services:
-framework-persona:
+framework-persona: FinOps Practitioner
-framework-maturity:
+framework-maturity: Run
 framework-capabilities:
+- capability_rightsizing
 framework-projects:
-order: 1
+order:

 tags:
 - commitment-discounts